kione83/Web-Course---Full-Stack/wd_week_1/day_2/lecture.md

 </body>

 ```

-- Here, the `<ul>` is the parent of the `<li>` tag
-- We can also say that the`<li>` are **children** of the `<ul>`
-- An `<a>` tag is **nested** inside, or **wrapped** by an `<li>` element
-- All of our HTML content is wrapped by the body, or nested inside the body since they are within the opening and closing body tags

 ## Indentation

 Yesterday we didn't focus on indentation, but this is a great time to cover it.
 If you notice in today's HTML examples, there is indented code.

 Children elements **should** be indented to allow for "code cleaniness".
 It assists fellow developers to easily follow along and for individuals to troubleshoot accordingly.

-## IDE

-Integrated Development Environment/Editor

-    An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.

-Follow the link in the resources and download Visual Studio Code.

-# BREAK

-## Getting Familiar with Visual Studio Code

-### WATCH ME

-    Open Visual Studio Code
-    File > Open Folder > (navigate to a folder!) > Select

-Your visual studio code should look like mine!

-NOTE: The `Explorer` on the left titled with the folder name and only the same files shown.

-## PRACTICE

-- Inside of the `practice.html`, set up the boiler plate for HTML
-- Inside of the `body` tags, display a heading of "Proper HTML"

-## INLINE VS BLOCK

-Every HTML element has a default display value, depending on what type of element it is.

-There are two display values: block and inline.

-### BLOCK

-- A block-level element always starts on a new line.
-- A block-level element always takes up the full width available (stretches out to the left and right as far as it can).
-- A block level element has a top and a bottom margin, whereas an inline element does not.

-`<h1>` and all the other headings are considered block elements.

-No matter how much length the content of the `h1` takes, it will take up the full width available.

-That is why regardless of any code that follows, it will be displayed in the next line on the browser.

-### INLINE

-- An inline element does not start on a new line.
-- An inline element only takes up as much width as necessary.
-- A perfect example is the `span` element.

-Whatever I put next to the span element, it will render right next to the `span` element.

-### DIV

-We can make best use of block and inline elements by grouping elements together inside of containers.

-The most common element in front end development is a block element called a `div`.

-It's sole purpose is to structure and containerize groups of elements.

-`div` be default is a block element.

 ```html
 <body>